-A manufacturer of a Thin Film Heat Exchanger (TFHE) – which is used in conjunction with other components in high temperature coating applications such as caramel coated popcorn – found cracks in their units.
+We were asked to perform a failure analysis on a Thin Film Heat Exchanger (TFHE) – which is used in conjunction with other components in high temperature coating applications such as caramel coated popcorn.
+The client had found cracks in their units.

 They had requested an evaluation of their TFHE units due to recent design changes and the operational practices of their customer.
 We performed an engineering and finite element analysis (FEA) to determine the root cause of the cracking, and make recommendations.